Isabelle-123/yogasyster.github.io/README.md

 ## 🗄️ Tech stack

 The site has frontend and a backend.
-For the backend I have used Nodemailer to send emails direct to a existing (fake)mail.
-When the page launch I will change the email and where to store sensitive data.
+For the backend I have used Nodemailer to send messages to a mail.

 - React (Functional and class components, Hooks, Routes)
 - Styled Components